CentreforCities/local_housebuilding_1946_2022/README.md

 ### Replicate our work
 If users wish, they can replicate Centre for Cities' work using the files made available here and Government data sources.
 To do so, users should:
-- download all the files in folder entitled: Digitised annual housebuilding reports, England, 1946, 1950-51, 1953-2000
+- download all the files in Folders 2 and 6.
-- download additional assets from folder entitled: Additional assets
-- download the R scripts, and edit all file names and pathways in the scripts to match their computer and downloaded files
+- download the R scripts from Folder 3, and edit all file names and pathways in the scripts to match their computer and downloaded files
 - download Government data sources (see below).

 We anticipate that doing this would be a lot of work - our intention in uploading raw files and R scripts is more for transparency purposes than because we think replicating the work would be worth anyone's time!